Sara Farman - BSc, MSc, FDAP, MBACP Registered. Counsellor/Clinical Supervisor.

 I wish to show people such as yourself that there is an affordable way to get help through counselling (in whichever form feels most comfortable for you) that you are not alone in your struggles, that talking therapy either in person, over the phone or via video call can help you to make small changes that can have a positive impact on your life.

-I am an experienced person-centred Counsellor, specialising in Addiction therapy.
-I have been working in the counselling field for eight years now.
-Three and a half of those running a small bespoke practice, alongside working for the NHS, private healthcare and community charities.
+I have been working in the counselling field for over eight years now, for various settings including the NHS, private healthcare and community charities.
+For the last four years I have run a bespoke private practice.
 My aim is to provide a counselling service that promotes a warm loving environment by which clients can find themselves and the joy of life again.
 I work with a wide range of issues including:

 Training, qualifications & experience

 - Level 5 Diploma in Clinical Supervision.